Characterization of the dissolution of water microdroplets in oil: Introduction

 \section{Introduction}

 Water in oil (w/o) emulsions consist of a continuous oil phase with dispersed water droplets.
 Such arrangements are common both in industrial and laboratory settings \cite{griffiths2006miniaturising,tadros1994fundamental}.
 Droplet microfluidics uses w/o emulsions for containing reagents and chemical reactions such as polymerase chain reaction (PCR) and others for DNA/RNA sequencing \cite{weitz2017perspective,ding2017single}.
 The droplet-based approach has several advantages, mainly that the volume of the droplets not only matches the desirable size range for single-cell manipulations, but it also minimizes the amount of reagents needed.
 Such setups have been successfully commercialized and they proved to be a revolutionary tool in single-cell analysis \cite{shembekar2016droplet} enabling the development of lab-on-a-chip devices \cite{haeberle2007microfluidic} that are capable of integrating entire bioassay workflows on handheld microfluidic chips.
+Specifically, many systems use sessile aqueous droplets printed by microfluidic robots \cite{zhu2015printing}.
+These applications center around the printing of aqueous droplets under oils for protein engineering \cite{zhu2014nanoliter}, genome amplification by PCR \cite{white2011high} and transpriptomics \cite{dalerba2011single}.

 Additive manufacturing, i.e., three dimensional printing of various materials has been gaining tremendous momentum in recent years.
 Regenerative medicine applying tissue engineering can greatly benefit from this revolution through technologies such as bioprinting of tissues or organs \cite{murphy20143d}.
 To achieve single cell resolution in bioprinting, several droplet printing solutions has been proposed with the ultimate goal of trapping single-cells inside subnanoliter sized droplets \cite{francz2020subnanoliter,zhu2013sequential}.
 The time scale of keeping single cells in tiny droplets can vary from a few seconds to several hours or days in long term assays.